Nathan-Bateman/Project6/README.md

  #Download this project to your machine.

- Then open the index file in your browser.
+ Then open index.html in your browser.

  The below tests written using the jasmine testing library will run automatically.
 They should all pass if the application